urbanogardun/monte-note/README.md

 ![MonteNote logo](./static/logo.png "MonteNote")

-Note taking application with a rich set of editing and management features.
+MonteNote is a note taking application with a rich set of editing and management features.

 ## Note Page